sadiqodho/Spring-RESTful-with-Data-JPA-CRUD-Example/README.md

 # Spring RESTful with Data JPA CRUD Example
-This is an example for bignners who want to learn Spring RESTful services with CRUD example.
+This is an example for beginners who want to learn Spring RESTful services with CRUD example.
 I have used Data JPA with MySQL database.
-Here in this project A service where you can retrive all users, retrive user by id, add new user and delete user.
+Here in this project a service where you can retrieve all users, retrieve user by id, add new user and delete user.

 ## Environment Setup
 ### Prerequisites